csmertx/csmertx.github.io/content/About/csmertx.md

 Storage space for notes and future projects.
 Some of these notes may help Linux beginners, but most are for quick reference.

 #### About Me
 I have considerable hands on experience with Linux and computers.
 My time with Linux started at the beginning of 2013.
 I have been using computers for fun, work, and school since 1987.
-That said, my credentials are in my config files.
-I am not an authority in computer science.
+That said, my credentials are in my config files, and so I am not an authority of computer science.
 Regarding these notes, please take care.

 #### Hugo theme used
 - https://github.com/thegeeklab/hugo-geekdoc